Chondria/SiB/docs/from-transaction-to-block.md

 ---

-After the block has been initialized, each transaction in  the transaction is executed in the order priority discussed in the preceding [section](#ordering-extrinsics).
+After the block has been initialized, each transaction is executed in the order priority discussed in the preceding [section](#ordering-extrinsics).

 It is important to know that state changes are written directly to storage during execution.
 If a transaction were to fail mid-execution, any state